khursani8/agri-inno.net/_pages/home.md

 ##### CFF - University of Reading

-Building resilience to climate change in Malaysia through innovative and sustainable agricultural technologies.
+Building resilience to climate change through innovative and sustainable agricultural technologies.